 Once your dog has barked, it is important that you praise and reward him/her for it.
 I would recommend that you use what is called a training clicker which you can order here.
 This is a great way for you to praise your dog after a bark.
 A training clicker is basically a small device that you can easily hold with one hand.
 It normally consists of one button.
 So, immediately press the button on the training clicker after your dog has barked.

 That will emit a loud, crispy clicking sound which is meant to convey your praise to your dog for barking.
-After you have pressed the button, give your dog a small piece of treat to reward him/her for barking.
+After you have pressed the button, give your dog a yummy treat to reward him/her for barking.
 As far as treats are concerned, Canine Carry Outs Dog Treats is a great option.
 There are different kinds of treats for you to choose from like bacon and cheese, chicken, and hot dog.

 Once you have already praised and rewarded your dog for barking, it is time to start a new training session with him/her.
 You will want to start the new training session with your dog the way you did the first one, but only this time, you will also want to use the speak command to get your dog to bark.

 Even though dogs can’t speak in the way that we human beings can, they are known to be a very smart group of animals.
 In fact, many breeds of dogs can understand over 150 verbal commands once they have learned them.

 Start the new training session with your dog by being playful with him/her just like I mentioned earlier in this post.
 While you are playfully engaging your dog, you will want to say the word, “speak,” to prompt him/her to bark.
 If your dog barks after you gave him the speak command, immediately praise and reward him/her by pressing the button on the training clicker and then giving him a treat.